What self-custody actually means

 dog house safe board room chair table desk computer space flower rain

 This phrase generates all your private keys.
 It's the master backup that can restore your entire wallet on any device.
+It can regenerate every key and address, restore access if you lose your device — and give anyone who obtains it complete control of everything you own.

 This is the most important thing you will ever protect in crypto.
+Part 3 covers the technical details.

 The relationship flows one direction: mnemonic phrase generates private keys, private keys generate public keys.

 From one mnemonic, a wallet can generate unlimited private keys.
 From each private key, one public key is derived.
-The math only works forward—you can't reverse-engineer a mnemonic from a public key.
+The math only works forward — you can't reverse-engineer a mnemonic from a public key.

-What this means in practice: sharing your public key is safe.
+In practice: sharing your public key is safe.
 Exposing your private key compromises one account.
 Exposing your mnemonic compromises everything.

 Self-custody eliminates intermediaries.
 No bank decides whether to process your transaction.
 No exchange can freeze your account.
 No institution can fail and take your funds with it.